-Taking Lewis’ thoughts into our generation, I doubt whether we are sufficiently attentive to the significance of films bearing the benign label “romantic comedy” (chik-flik is the crass term) – especially when these “romcoms” involve children.
+Taking Lewis’ thoughts into our generation, I doubt whether we are sufficiently attentive to films bearing the benign label “romantic comedy” – chik-flik is the crass term - especially when these “romcoms” involve children.
 I’ll not even come close to touching the thorny issue of what is or is not good for us adults to watch (let alone what’s good for kids!).
 My concern is how children are increasingly used as the salespeople for a film’s moral agenda and how their being made the champions of our entertainment’s ethics profoundly hurts them.

-We often decry physically violent movies as destructively desensitizing, especially for young viewers.
-But we seldom decry what we might call socially violent media, especially if comes by way of comedy.
+We often decry physically violent movies as destructive and desensitizing, especially for young viewers.
+But we seldom decry what we might call socially violent media, especially if comes to us as comedies.
 These are films in which no blood spatters on the screen, no murders take place – there’s not a gun or knife to be seen, not a scream of horror or a whispered threat to be heard.
 They are “clean” films according to typical rating standards, but they feature carnage of another sort.
 The casualties in these films are society sustaining social structures, and the children whom the films prop up as enlightened social commentators.

 Filmmakers put words expressing their ethics into the mouths of young actors, and seek by force of the child’s cuteness to connect their philosophy with the hearts of their audience.
 The implicit message is this: kids understand the way the world should work, and grownups need to learn from them.